ChengHsiangLu/Final-Project/Milestone2.md

 ### Input all samples

-After testing with more files, now I will start putting all my samples in my "all" folder and going through the script that I previously made.
+After testing with more files, now I will start putting all my samples in my "HTseq_counts_files" folder and going through the script that I previously made.

 ## Differential expression analysis